 If you are travelling by yourself, you will be paired up with another single client of the same sex.
-A limited number of single rooms are available for a supplementary cost.
-If you are planning on extending your holiday additional nights at the group hotel are available on request.
+A limited number of single rooms and tents are available for a supplementary cost.
+If you are planning on extending your holiday additional nights at the group accommodation are available on request.